Trigger one flow based on the execution of another flow.

 Time Window & SLA

-For example, the flow below will evaluate every hour if the flow flow_a is in SUCCESS state.
-If so it will trigger the flow_b passing corresponding inputs (reading flow_a outputs).
+For example, the flow below evaluates every hour if the flow flow_a is in SUCCESS state.
+If so, it triggers the flow_b passing corresponding inputs (reading flow_a outputs).

 yaml